Tessa’s Recipe Rundown

 - In a small saucepan, heat the cream and corn syrup over medium heat until hot (but not boiling).
 Remove from heat and add the chocolate, whisking until smooth.
 Add in the peppermint extract.
 Let cool slightly until thickened.
 Drizzle over the cake.
 Sprinkle with crushed candy canes.
 Let the glaze set at room temperature, about 10 minutes, before serving.

-Originally posted in 2014.
-Updated with new photos, weight measurements, and more recipe tips.
+This recipe was originally published in 2014 and has been updated with new photos, weight measurements, and additional recipe tips.
 Photos by Patty Kraikittikun-Phuong.

 YUMM…chocolatyy,,creamy,,fluffyThanks for the recipe